Wiibleyde/tp-b1-reseau/4/README.md

 🌞 **Sur votre PC**

 I had to go on Windows to do this part because for an obscure reason, I can't ping `node1.tp4.b1` from my Linux machine...
+I have certainly missed something but I don't know what.
 ```
 PS C:\Users\natha> nslookup
 Serveur par défaut :   dns.google